695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

       ![Linker libraries](./images/image12.png "Linker libraries")

 5. In **g++ linker** -> **Miscellaneous**, add the model `.elfs` to **Other Objects**.

 6. Add `dpu_resnet50_0.elf` and `dpu_resnet50_2.elf` from the `resnet50/src directory`.
- **Note:** You can use the **workspace** button and browse to the objects you want, as shown in the following figure:
+ **Note:** You can click **Workspace** to browse to the objects you want, as shown in the following figure:

   ![File Selection](./images/image13.png "File Selection")

   ![Other Objects](./images/image14.png "Other Objects")

     **Note:** This will cause the `.elfs` to be statically linked to the application.
 It is also possible to dynamically link these objects at runtime(not covered in this guide).

 7. Click **OK**.
 8. Right-click on the **resnet50** application and select **Build Project**.